-Note: When making Distance to Fault measurement, select units for the Y (vertical) scale: DTF_SWR for standing wave ratio or DTF_RL for return loss in dB.
+Note: When making Distance-to-Fault measurement, select units for the Y (vertical) scale: DTF_SWR for standing wave ratio or DTF_RL for return loss in dB.

-Figure 32 DTF Mode Select
+Figure 31 DTF Mode Select

 - 3. Press the Points data field and enter the number of Data Points. - 4.
 Enter start and Stop frequencies. - Press Start distance field and enter the start value. - 6.
 Press the Stop distance field and enter the stop value. - 7.
 Press DTF Menu. - 8.
 Press Window selection to change the display to the desired value. - 9.
 Enter Cable data using one of the following methods - a.
 Press velocity and enter the cable velocity.
 Press cable loss and enter the cable loss value. - b.
-Press cable list, select the cable type from the list, cable values will be automatically entered for testing.
+Press cable list, select the cable type from the list, cable values will be automatically entered for testing. - 10.
+Press the Menu icon, then Press MEM menu icon.
+Verify Trigger is set to CONTINUE, Press HOLD to toggle to CONTINUE if required. - 11.
+Calibrate the RailHawk.
+"Calibration" on page 28.